Clint Jackson Frazier

 In 2014, Frazier was assigned to the Lake County Captains of the Midwest League, where he hit .266/.349/.411 in 120 games.
 He showed good power potential with 18 doubles, 6 triples and 13 homers and also scored 70 runs.
 In 2015, he played 133 games for the Lynchburg Hillcats of the Carolina League, hitting .285 with 36 doubles and 16 homers, 88 runs scored and 72 RBIs.
 He was basically doing everything that could be expected of a first-rounder by that point, and prospect watchers took note, with Baseball America putting him at #44 on its top 100 prospect list heading into 2016, and mlb.com being even more upbeat by placing hit 27th.
 The Indians were flush with outfield prospects however, with Tyler Naquin breaking into the everyday line-up that season, and Bradley Zimmer poised to make his big league debut.
 For his part, Clint was assigned to the AA Akron Rubber Ducks, hitting .276 in 89 games, with 13 homers and 48 RBIs.
 On July 26th, he was promoted to the AAA Columbus Clippers, but after 5 games, he was the key player in a trade with the New York Yankees on July 31st.
 The Indians acquired closer Andrew Miller, in return for four players, Frazier and Ps J.P.
 Feyereisen, Ben Heller and Justus Sheffield.

 Frazier made his debut with the Yankees on July 1, 2017, after having started the year in AAA with the Scranton/Wilkes-Barre RailRiders.
 He was called up after fellow OF Dustin Fowler had suffered a season-ending injury in his first game with the Yankees two days earlier.
 It was an excellent game as, starting in right field and batting 9th, he went 2 for 4 with a double and a homer, off Francis Martes and Tony Sipp respectively.
 He scored twice and drove in a run, but the Yankees lost 7-6 to the Houston Astros.
-On July 8th, he hit the first walk-off homer of his career, a three-run shit off closer Corey Knebel of the Milwaukee Brewers to give the Yankees a 5-3 win.
+On July 8th, he hit the first walk-off homer of his career, a three-run shot off closer Corey Knebel of the Milwaukee Brewers to give the Yankees a 5-3 win.
 Frazier hit a solid .298 with 3 homers and 8 RBIs over his first 13 games, but GM Brian Cashman was quick to throw cold water on the notion that he had earned a permanent spot with the team: Cashman stated on July 20th that Frazier would return to AAA as soon as Aaron Hicks, who was having a career year until sidelined by an oblique injury in late June, was ready to return to the line-up.
 In all, Frazier played 39 games for the Yankees, hitting .231 with 4 homers and 17 RBIs.

 - Bob Klapisch: "All eyes on Clint Frazier", USA Today Sports, July 1, 2017.